Congress assures: No repeat of flood control scandal with bicam-approved 2026 budget

 In a separate statement, House Deputy Minority Leader and Akbayan Party-list Rep. Chel Diokno said the bicam panel should maintain transparency in the process.

 “Since this stage of the process is happening away from public view, we urge both panels to fully disclose what adjustments are being made, and who proposed and approved them.
-We reiterate our call for greater transparency and meaningful public participation – especially in light of the increases in certain budget items, which raise serious concerns about the risk of corruption, pork, and patronage,” Diokno said. — JMA, GMA Integrated News
+We reiterate our call for greater transparency and meaningful public participation – especially in light of the increases in certain budget items, which raise serious concerns about the risk of corruption, pork, and patronage,” Diokno said. — JMA/KG, GMA Integrated News